hgschmie/ofa/README.md

 build and contribute to this project.

 This software is provided *as is* under MIT license.
 It may contain bugs and does not work in all possible corner cases.
 I have access to developer accounts on OneLogin and Auth0.
-There is no usable, permanent free tier on Okta, so the Okta support has fallen behind (it should be functional but not all features may be supported).
+There is no usable, permanent free tier on Okta.

 ## State of IdPs